 Mozzarella cheese will work as a substitute.
 Really, any of your favorite melty cheese will work.

-Is this Vegetarian?
+Is This Vegetarian?

 The exact recipe may or may not be vegetarian, depending solely on the cheese of choice.